surf-visualization/blospray/readme.md

 * Volumes are limited in their size, due to the relevant ISPC-based code being built in 32-bit mode.
 See [this issue](https://github.com/ospray/ospray/issues/239).

+* Blender supports multiple colors per vertex (basically one per face loop), while OSPRay only supports a single value per vertex.
+XXX need to double-check this

 * All rendering is done on the CPU, because, well ... it's OSPRay ;-)